apify/super-scraper/README.md

 ScrapingAnt's API parameter `x-api-key` is not supported.

-Note that HTTP headers in a request to this Actor beginning with prefix `Ant-` will be forwarded to the target webpage alongside headers generated by us (prefix will be trimmed).
+Note that HTTP headers in a request to this Actor beginning with prefix `Ant-` will be forwarded (without the prefix) to the target webpage alongside headers generated by the Actor.
-This behavior can be changed using ScrapingBee's `forward_headers` and `forward_headers_pure` parameters described above.
+This behavior can be changed using ScrapingBee's `forward_headers` or `forward_headers_pure` parameters.

 ### ScraperAPI API parameters

+The Super-Scraper Actor supports most of the API parameters of [ScraperAPI](https://docs.scraperapi.com/making-requests/customizing-requests):

 | parameter | description                                                                                                                                                                                                                                                                                                                   |
 | -------- |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|